Overview of Logging and Metrics

 Page last updated:

-This topic provides an overview of logging and metrics in Cloud Foundry (Cloud Foundry).
-It includes information about logs and metrics sources and transport systems.
+You can use logging and metrics in Cloud Foundry (Cloud Foundry).
+Learn about logs and metrics sources, and transport systems.
 It also lists products for viewing logs and metrics.

-Access Metrics Using the Log Cache CLI Plugin
+Accessing metrics using the Log Cache CLI plug-in

-To access metrics using the Log Cache plugin:
+To access metrics with the Log Cache plug-in:

 1. Log in to the cf CLI by running: